A Salpeter-like filament linear density function across nearby molecular clouds: Observational data and surface density maps

-We derived H$_2$ surface density maps for each molecular cloud using the \textit{hires} algorithm \citep{Menshchikov2021method}, which fits the spectral energy distribution of each pixel with a modified blackbody, assuming optically thin emission, a dust opacity law $\kappa_\nu \propto \nu^2$ \citep{Hildebrand1983, Ossenkopf+Henning1994}, and a dust-to-gas mass ratio of 0.01.
-Large-scale zero-level offsets were corrected by comparison with \textit{Planck} images \citep{Bernard+2010, PlanckCollaboration+2014}.
-The resulting maps have an effective angular resolution of 13.5$^{\prime\prime}$.
+We derived H$_2$ surface density maps with the \textit{hires} algorithm \citep{Menshchikov2021method}, fitting each pixel's spectral energy distribution with a modified blackbody (optically thin emission, $\kappa_\nu \propto \nu^2$; \citealt{Hildebrand1983, Ossenkopf+Henning1994}; dust-to-gas ratio 0.01).
+Zero-level offsets were set by comparison with \textit{Planck} \citep{Bernard+2010, PlanckCollaboration+2014}.
+The maps have an effective resolution of 13.5$^{\prime\prime}$.

-\subsection{Multiscale filament extraction}
+\section{Multiscale filament extraction}

-Filaments were extracted with \textit{getsf}\footnote{\url{http://irfu.cea.fr/Pisp/alexander.menshchikov/}} \citep{Menshchikov2021method} at eight spatial scales $Y_k =$ 14, 27, 38, 54, 76, 108, 153, and 216$^{\prime\prime}$.
-We refer to quantities measured on scale $Y_k$ with the subscript $k$, so that for example $\Lambda_k$ denotes the linear density measured on scale $Y_k$.
-The method decomposes images into single-scale components, removes compact sources, and traces filament skeletons on each scale independently, ensuring that signals on scales much smaller or larger than $Y_k$ do not affect the skeleton derivation.
-The resulting skeletons uniquely represent filaments whose half-maximum widths approximately match the detection scale $Y_k$ (Fig.~\ref{fig:filament_skeletons}).
-Skeletons were divided into 10-pixel (30$^{\prime\prime}$) segments to capture local variations in filament properties along their lengths.
+Filaments were extracted with \textit{getsf}\footnote{\url{http://irfu.cea.fr/Pisp/alexander.menshchikov/}} \citep{Menshchikov2021method} on eight scales $Y_k =$ 14, 27, 38, 54, 76, 108, 153, and 216$^{\prime\prime}$ (a subscript $k$ denotes a quantity measured on scale $Y_k$).
+The method decomposes images into single-scale components, removes compact sources, and traces filament skeletons independently on each scale, so that structures much smaller or larger than $Y_k$ do not affect them; the skeletons represent filaments whose half-maximum widths match $Y_k$ (Figure~\ref{fig:filament_skeletons}).
+Skeletons were divided into 10-pixel (30$^{\prime\prime}$) segments to capture variations along their lengths.

-\subsection{Deriving linear densities from filament profiles}
+\section{Deriving linear densities from filament profiles}

-We applied the profile fitting method developed by \cite{Menshchikov+Zhang2026subm}, which accounts for the finite outer radius of filamentary structures.
+We applied the profile fitting method developed by \citet{Menshchikov+Zhang2026subm}, which accounts for the finite outer radius of filamentary structures.
 The surface density profile fitting function is given by